4 Critical Motor Requirements Needed for a LiDAR System

 Uncontrolled noise and vibration can often cause a system to degrade quickly, affect efficiency, and adversely affect the overall wear and tear of a system.
 Understanding how to alleviate this problem, when it occurs inside your motor, can increase the life of your whole system.

-Reduce Your Chances of Motor Overheating
+Reduce Your Chances of Electric Motor Overheating

 Motor winding life is an important factor when it comes to decreasing motor failure rates.
 As with any other factor in a motor-driven system, there are steps that can be taken to decrease heat generation and therefore provide longer life to your motors.